 Chasing the Wrong Dreams

-It took more than twenty years of failing, counseling, drug therapy and electrical therapy for me to realize I was chasing the wrong dreams.
+It took more than twenty years of failing, counseling, drug therapy, and electrical therapy for me to realize I was chasing the wrong dreams.

 I did not want to type somebody else’s words; I wanted to type my own.
-Now I want to write books that are more like art, fun to look at, easy to digest and hard to forget.
-I am like many other who jest; I never know what my head believes until I first write it.
+Now I want to write books that are more like art, fun to look at, easy to digest, and hard to forget.
+I am like many others who jest; I never know what my head believes until I first write it.

 That is true of us who dare climb unfamiliar territories.
 Most of us want to feel good about ourselves, but that depends on the choices we make.
 Following our heart’s desires is always a good choice.
-We can miss-see and miss-judge everything around us when we think too much and do too little.
+We can miss-see and misjudge everything around us when we think too much and do too little.

 Most of us want to sculpt, write or make something damaged, not recalled like found in Robert Lowell’s Epilogue.
 Truthfully speaking, to get to my soul’s palette, I had to go within to a dark place of surrender.

 The second kind of pain is of regret from failing to make our dreams come true.
 This type of pain can be so pervasive it intrudes in our work, relationships, and keeps us from practicing creative living.
 By practicing creative living, I do not mean drilling ourselves with discipline and repetition.

 When living the life, we were meant to live, giving is better than receiving.
 Being happily engaged in creativity is better than not, and living without depression is better than living with it.
 There is no plastic surgery that can put our smiles back.
 Recovery involves as much unlearning as learning.

-For many of us recovery takes numerous years.
+For many of us, recovery takes numerous years.
 Many of us do not even know wear sick.
-I spent most of my prime looking for Mr. Right by roaming empty, unlighted streets in the dead of night; slipping in and out of dark, sleazy bars; past whispering souls with luminescent faces and unkempt hair.
+I spent most of my prime looking for Mr. Right by roaming empty, unlighted streets in the dead of night; slipping in and out of dark, sleazy bars; past whispering souls with luminescent faces, and unkempt hair.

 My book is for those who need to look at pretty pictures and daydream in between the important stuff.
 Most of us authors want to entertain and inform.
 I also hope others will appreciate what I have to say the way I say it.